 This stunning structure, featuring a 33 meter-high minaret, is one of France’s largest mosques.
 Even if you’re not Muslim, you can still enter parts of the mosque, whose teal mosaics and turquoise pools of water offer a tranquil time-out from busy Paris.
 Head inside to the restaurant for a mint tea or tajine, and to watch the occasional bird flutter around inside the light, bright, and airy tearoom decorated with Moroccan-style furnishings and details.

-Eat, Drink and Be Merry in Mouffetard/Jussieu
+Food and Drink in Mouffetard/Jussieu

 Rue Mouffetard Market